arstgit/procurator/README.md

 ## Super simple to use

 Socks5 proxy client and server.
+UDP relay support.
+More aggressive packet sending strategy, using `librdp`.

 ## Design